 Core Courses 2

 BUS100M Business Calculus ^{1, 3} 3

-BUS105 Information Technology and Applications 4 3
+BUS105 Information Technology and Applications 3

 BUS210 Financial Accounting 4

 BUS220 Principles of Marketing 4

 BUS230 Principles of Management 4

 BUS344 Managerial Finance 4

 BUS361 Business Law 3

-BUS481 Internship in Business 5 3-4
+BUS481 Internship in Business 4 3-4

 ECO201 Principles of Economics 4

 MAT207M Statistical Analysis 1 3

-Additional Required Courses
+Additional Required C Courses

+BUS200 Individual Tax Preparation 3

+BUS310 Intermediate Accounting I 4

+BUS311 Intermediate Accounting II 4

+BUS312Z Federal Income Taxes 3

+BUS313 Strategic Managerial Accounting 3

+BUS352 Financial Valuation 3

+BUS390 Investments 4

+BUS410 Advanced Accounting 3

+BUS414 Auditing Principles and Procedures 4

+BUS440 Capital Markets 3

+BUS470 Finance Seminar 3

+EC0301 Intermediate Microeconomics 3

+EC0302 Intermediate Macroeconomics 3

 Total Credits 151-157

 General Education 51-52

-Electives (a minimum of f 15 credits must be taken outside the Department of Business and Economics) 6 15-19
+Electives (a minim Economics) 5 um of 15 credits must be taken outside the Department of Business and 15-19

-ECO320G Economic Development of Less-Developed Countries 1
+EC0320G Economic Development of Less-Developed Countries

 ECO305 International Trade and Finance

-BUS202Z Introduction to International Business 1
+BUS202Z Introduction to International Business

-Choose one internationa al course from: 3
+Choose one intern ational course from: 3

 ECO340 Econometrics

 BUS317 Business Analytics

-Choose one analytics co ourse from: 4
+Choose one analyt ics course from: 4

-EC0302 Intermediate Macroeconomics 3

-ECO301 Intermediate Microeconomics 3

-BUS470 Finance Seminar 3

-BUS440 Capital Markets 3

-BUS414 Auditing Principles and Procedures 4

-BUS410 Advanced Accounting 3

-BUS390 Investments 4

-BUS352 Financial Valuation 3

-BUS313 Strategic Managerial Accounting 3

-BUS312Z Federal Income Taxes 1 3

-BUS311 Intermediate Accounting II 4

-BUS310 Intermediate Accounting I 4

-BUS200 Individual Tax Preparation 3

-1 A student may also choose to use this course to meet a General Education requirement.

-2 In order to enroll in 400-level BUS and ECO courses (except for BUS481), students must earn a minimum grade of D in each of the core courses.
-However, to complete the accounting and finance major, students must have earned a minimum grade of C in each of the core courses.

-3 MAT124M may be used as a substitute.
+- In order to enroll in 400-level BUS and ECO courses (except for BUS481), students must earn a minimum grade of D in each of the core courses.
+However, to complete the accounting and finance major, students must have earned a minimum grade of C in each of the core courses. - MAT124M may be used as a substitute.
 Students entering graduate school in business are strongly encouraged to take BUS100M or MAT124M.
-Students in Business Analysis and Analytics emphasis must take BUS100M or MAT124M.

-4 Not required of students who minor in computer science or management information systems in the Department of Math and Computer Science.

-5 This internship must be specifically dedicated toward accounting to fulfill current state-mandated requirements of 24 credits of upper division accounting courses.
-A maximum of six credits for internships can qualify for the 150-credit requirement under rules promulgated by the Minnesota State Board of Accountancy.

-6 These electives are a required component of the major.
+Students in Business Analysis and Analytics emphasis must take BUS100M or MAT124M. - To qualify for taking the Certified Public Accounting (CPA) exam, the internship course must be specifically designated as an Internship-Accounting in order to fulfill the rules established by the Minnesota Board of Accountancy.
+A maximum of six credits for internships can qualify for the 150-credit requirement for CPA licensing. - These electives are a required component of the major.
 It is recommended that a minor in a discipline other than business or economics be completed to fulfill some of these electives.